 - Access to all meditation audio recordings

-- Especially for Men MBSR Course with Erik Hulse & Sydney Spears, PhD designed to address some of the societal norms around ideals of maleness and masculinity: 8 Tuesday evenings from 7-9 pm starting October 1, 2019
+- Especially for Men MSRM Course with Erik Hulse & Sydney Spears, PhD designed to address some of the societal norms around ideals of maleness and masculinity: 8 Tuesday evenings from 7-9 pm starting October 6, 2020 + 1/2 day retreat November 14th – read more here

-- A free introductory session with the teacher is required to make sure the course is right for you.
-The next one is August 3rd at 10 am (register here).
+Once you’ve registered, a free introductory phone session with the teacher is required to make sure the course is right for you.
+Contact the teacher for the course you wish to attend.

 Continuing Education Credits: